hamzawhite/hamzawhite.github.io/_portfolio/portfolio-1.md

 ---
 title: "Raise the edge of the asset tracking"
-excerpt: "Figure: visualized assets on a spatial map, with summary and colored items"
+excerpt: "Fleet management, a study case"
 collection: portfolio
 ---
 **Situation**